gems-uff/refactoring-merge/refactoringMergeEffortExamples/AntennaPod/case2_AntennaPod_4a91d6f5dea2c050b3713c8fc899d11ce9272dd6.md

 3. Update the import path for `DownloadStatus` in `FeedSyncTask` (` -` old / ` +` new)
 4. Update the import path for `DownloadError` in `OnlineFeedViewActivity` (` -` old / ` +` new)

 The `++` lines on the constructor arguments are directly traceable to the `Change_Parameter_Type` refactoring in P1.
-The case is Strong and defensible for IEEE TSE: the constructor signature mismatch is unambiguous, the parent attribution is clear, and the move of class packages is confirmed by the import changes.
+The  constructor signature mismatch is unambiguous, the parent attribution is clear, and the move of class packages is confirmed by the import changes.

 ## Complete diff